Do you live in another Nordic country and work on board a ship that is registered in Finland and operated in international traffic?

 Income on board a ship that is registered in another country, but is chartered on a bareboat basis by a Finnish shipping company, is taxed in the same way as income on board a Finnish-registered ship.

-If you are considered non-resident in Finland for tax purposes, Finnish employer collects a 35-per-cent tax at source and about 7 % of insurance contributions on your wages.
+If you are considered non-resident in Finland for tax purposes, Finnish employer collects a 35-per-cent tax at source and insurance contributions on your wages.
 The insurance premiums are not collected from you if you have a certificate from you home country social security authorities.
 Before collecting the 35 % tax, the employer can deduct from the salary 17 EUR per day or 510 EUR per month.
 This provides that the deduction is mentioned in the tax-at-source card issued by the local tax office

 You do not need to file a tax return in Finland.